Health Science (B.S.)

 The curriculum consists of core courses such as epidemiology, research and evaluation strategies, and human health and disease.
-With a couple of additional classes, you can get your degree with a focus in one of our four concentration areas.
+With a couple of additional classes, you can get your degree with a focus in one of our three concentration areas.
 Everyone completes an individualized internship, including preparation of an electronic internship portfolio.

-Health Promotion and Education Concentration
+Health Promotion and Behavior Concentration

 Your classes in this concentration focus on teaching you how to assess, plan, communicate, implement, manage and evaluate public health promotion problems.
 As you go, you’ll learn how to work effectively with different populations of people, and determine what problems they face and how to best treat them.